fouched/docker/jenkins-sandbox/README.md

 # Jenkins-Sandbox README

-This project contains the required file to run Jenkins LTS, 2 x Ubuntu LTS with Java 17 and MySQL.
+This project contains the required file to run Jenkins LTS, 2 x Ubuntu LTS with Java 17 and MySQL 8.

 ## How to
 To create the Docker containers: